 A global strategy for a divided Europe: Philanthropy without borders

-When I first joined Fondazione CRT, arriving from the world of finance, I could not have imagined that five years later I would be sitting here as the Chair of the European Foundation Centre, reflecting on the past and future of this organisation as it marks its 30th anniversary.
+When I first joined Fondazione CRT, arriving from the world of finance, I could not have imagined that five years later I would be sitting here as the Chair of the EFC, reflecting on the past and future of this organisation as it marks its 30th anniversary.
 I must admit to being honoured by this opportunity.

 I am also grateful as this experience has further reinforced my conviction that for an economic and social system to flourish, the common good must be put at its core, and that system must be built upon the values of sustainability, integration and inclusion.

 It is about a radical change of gear in comparison with the “traditional” financial lessons of my personal background, and more broadly in comparison with the world before 2008: This new awareness is the consequence of a completely changed situation for Europe and other parts of the developed world.